hoser-io/hoser-fe/README.md

 # Hoser Frontend

 ## Getting Started
-Install the frontend for development
+Install the frontend for development (only tested with npm 6.14.8)
 ```
 npm install
 ```